 Manage stress, practice mindfulness, learn how to adult, free sport – there’s always an event or workshop happening to help support your mental and physical health.
 And if you want to help others and spread positive awareness around mental health, you can help us do that too!

-Give your body a much-needed break from Uni and enjoy some free snacks after class!
+Give your body a much-needed break from Uni and enjoy some free snacks before class!

 Head to UniClubs meeting rooms on Tuesday mornings during session for ‘Bend & Snack’ guided Yoga.

 Need to stretch those legs or get outdoors after too much study?
 Pulse is bringing you FREE sport on Mondays and Tuesdays in Autumn session at UniActive.

 Get your mates together and come play – Basketball, Badminton and Squash.

 Learn how to adult, become a steward of the planet, develop your life skills and get creative with the free Wellness Workshop series.